Heather Brooke

 Heather Rose Brooke (born 1970) is a British-American journalist and freedom of information campaigner.
-Resident since the 1990s in the UK, she helped to expose the 2009 expenses scandal, which culminated in the resignation of House of Commons Speaker Michael Martin, dozens of MPs standing down in the 2010 general election and multiple MPs being jailed.
+Resident since the 1990s in the UK, she helped to expose the 2009 expenses scandal, which culminated in the resignation of Speaker of the House of Commons Michael Martin, dozens of MPs standing down in the 2010 general election and multiple MPs being jailed.

-Brooke is Professor of Journalism at City University London's Department of Journalism.
-She is the author of Your Right to Know (2006), The Silent State (2010), and The Revolution Will Be Digitised (2011).
+Brooke was a Professor of Journalism at City University London's Department of Journalism and an adjunct professor at Columbia Journalism School in New York.
+She is the author of Your Right to Know (2006), The Silent State (2010), and The Revolution Will Be Digitised (2011), as well as a regularly updated Substack.

 Early life

 Education

 Brooke was born in Pennsylvania in the United States to parents originally from Liverpool, England, and has dual United States/United Kingdom citizenship.
-She grew up in Seattle, Washington, where her mother worked for Boeing) and graduated from Federal Way High School.
+She grew up in Seattle, Washington, where her mother worked for Boeing and graduated from Federal Way High School.

 According to The Scotsman, she briefly moved to England as a teenager, but returned to the United States when she was 15.
 She attended the University of Washington Department of Communication, where she graduated in 1992 with a double major degree in journalism and political science.
 While there, she wrote for the student newspaper, The Daily, covering news stories and acting as the paper's sex columnist, writing with what she called a "feminist" slant.

 Early career

 An internship with The Spokesman-Review in Olympia, Washington to cover the state legislature gave her an early exposure to using public records requests to investigate the expenses of politicians, although she found little beyond taking advantage of frequent flyer miles.
 After graduation, she worked for a year at the Spokesman-Review, but it lacked the funds to keep her on longer.
 She then became a crime reporter for the Spartanburg Herald-Journal, where she reported on murder cases and uncovered flaws in South Carolina's forensic crime lab.

 Describing herself as "burnt out" from covering over 300 murders, Brooke took a break from journalism.
 When her mother died in a car accident in 1996, and her father moved back to England, she no longer had family in America and decided to relocate to the United Kingdom.
 She enrolled for a master's in English literature at the University of Warwick, then moved to East London with her husband, where she took a job with the BBC as a copywriter.
-Boyd Tonkin wrote in 2010 that when she arrived in the UK she was immediately introduced to the "British disease": "the overweening haughtinesss of bureaucratic jobsworths, and the deference of citizens."
+Boyd Tonkin wrote in 2010 that when she arrived in the UK she was immediately introduced to the "British disease": "the overweening haughtiness of bureaucratic jobsworths, and the deference of citizens."
 She became a neighbourhood activist, describing local public officials as having a surprisingly hostile attitude compared to local governments in the United States.